edmundgray/Registry-Services-Frontend/FAQ_FOR_DEVELOPERS.md

 # Frequently Asked Questions - JWT Authentication System

-## Common Questions from Junior Developers
+## Common Questions from Developers

 ### Q1: What exactly is happening when I call `authenticatedFetch()`?